castcle/castcle-trigger/README.md

 ![castcle_ds_er drawio (5)](https://user-images.githubusercontent.com/90676485/145951393-3af8140e-cc63-429e-b034-94b63de75dfb.png)

+### 1. feature preparation
-  1. **feature preparation**: Schedule of updating features involved with 3 processes using **Mongodb aggregation framework** and are set to execute every hour for ML model utilization.
+Schedule of updating features involved with 3 processes using **Mongodb aggregation framework** and are set to execute every hour for ML model utilization.

   - **update content stats** employs Mongodb Atlas aggregation framework to extract data of such amount of engagement, amount of attachments, amount of character of message and age score using decay function of the recent updated contents from `app-db.contents` then upsert to `analytics-db.contentStats`
   - **update creator stats** also extracts data of such amount of engagement, amount of content, age score both overall and summarized by content type of the recent updated users  from `app-db.contents` including amount of followers, amount of following, geolocation from `app-db.users` and `app-db.accounts` then upsert to `analytics-db.creatorStats`